jpuopolo67/proctor/README.md

 to you.
 To do this, execute the `projects --owner=<owner email>` command.
 This will list all of the projects uploaded to the server by the specificed user to which you have access.

-This command includes two more swithes:
+This command includes two more options:
-* --emails.
+* `--emails`.
 Name of a file that contains one or more email addresses for which to list projects.
-* --share.
+* `--share`.
 If present, will send a copy of the owner's project list to the owner.

 ### Cloning
 Cloning is the process of copying a source code repository (repo) from the GitLab server to your local machine.